openvinotoolkit/workbench/docs/Workbench_DG/Int-8_Quantization.md

 [Using Low-Precision INT8 Integer Inference](@ref openvino_docs_IE_DG_Int8Inference) and
 [Post-Training Optimization Toolkit](@ref pot_README).

+> **NOTE**: INT8 calibration is **not** available in the following cases:
+> 1. The model belongs to Natural Language Processing domain.
-> **NOTE**: INT8 calibration is **not** available in the following cases: 1.
-You run the configuration on an Intel® Movidius™ Neural Compute Stick 2, or Intel® Vision Accelerator Design with Intel® Movidius™ VPUs plugin or 2.
-AccuracyAware method is disabled if your configuration uses a not annotated dataset
+> 2. You run the configuration on an Intel® Movidius™ Neural Compute Stick 2, or Intel® Vision Accelerator Design with Intel® Movidius™ VPUs plugin.
+> 3. AccuracyAware method is disabled if your configuration uses a not annotated dataset.

 ## INT8 Calibration Methods